pieroxy/conkw/doc/API.md

 At the root level:

 * `timestamp` is the timestamp at which this response was built, calling all extractors for their data.
+* `instanceName` the name of the conkw reporting the data.
+Useful in a setup where several conkw are installed.
 * `errors` is the list of error messages produced by the api, grabbers, etc.
 * `responseJitter` is the current timestamp in millisecond modulo 1000 of the server at the time of the request.
 * `needsAuthentication` is a flag indicating the need for authentication.
 It is `true` if authentication is on and the current request is not authenticated.
 When `true`, the following property is not set.